aswinmohanme/blog/priv/content/posts/2023/01-23-setup-elixir-phoenix.md

     asdf plugin add erlang https://github.com/asdf-vm/asdf-erlang.git
     ```

 * ASDF downloads source files and compiles Erlang on our machine.
 Install required dependencies for it.
 OpenSSL is required for secure communication and WxWidgets is needed for rendering out the debugger and observer.
+Even if you have OpenSSL installed, you need version `1.1`.

     ```
     brew install openssl@1.1 wxwidgets
     ```

 * Optional: Since Erlang is compiled on our machine, it is recommended to set compile time flags to get an optimal binary.
 Erlang compile time flags are configured by setting the `KERL_CONFIGURE_OPTIONS` shell function.
 The below flags are used by [Jose Valim](https://twitter.com/josevalim/status/1507608988577316865?lang=en).
+These flags disable linking with Java, which is only required if you want to interface with Java.

     ```
-    export KERL_CONFIGURE_OPTIONS="--disable-debug --disable-silent-rules --without-javac --enable-shared-zlib --enable-dynamic-ssl-lib --enable-threads --enable-kernel-poll --enable-wx --enable-webview --enable-darwin-64bit --enable-gettimeofday-as-os-system-time" KERL_BUILD_DOCS="yes"
+    export KERL_CONFIGURE_OPTIONS="--disable-debug --disable-silent-rules --without-javac --enable-shared-zlib --enable-dynamic-ssl-lib --enable-threads --enable-kernel-poll --enable-wx --enable-webview --enable-darwin-64bit --enable-gettimeofday-as-os-system-time --with-ssl=$(brew --prefix openssl@1.1)" KERL_BUILD_DOCS="yes"
     ```

 * Download and install the latest version of Erlang and set it as the default global version.